CeaselessQuokka/RobloxTextTutorials/README.md

 --> 555-100-5555
 ```

 It worked!
-So, the ? checks if there is zero or one occurence of a "(" and a ")".
+So, the ? checks if there is zero or one occurrence of a "(" and a ")".
 Since the second phone number has none this is fine and doesn't match it.
-What if we don't use hypens and instead use spaces for our phone number?
+What if we don't use hyphens and instead use spaces for our phone number?
 We can handle this too.
 Granted, it is very ugly, but we can do it.
 Recall how there is another pattern that matches whitespace, this is the %s pattern.

 ```lua
 local PhoneNumber1 = "(555)-100-5555"